 Stick with the Normatec 3 if:

-- You always use them in the exact same spot
+- You use them in one spot and the cord doesnt bother you

 Common Questions